Challenging Youth Through Financial & Business Education

 Women in Hip Hop – Refusal, Resistance, and Interruption

-The Fresh, Bold, and So Def Women’s Initiative (FBSD), led by the Hip-Hop Education Center is an intergenerational, international Hip-Hop feminist movement that honors, empowers, and preserves the contributions and achievements of women and girls in Hip-Hop.
+The Fresh, Bold, and So Def (FBSD) women’s Initiative, Hip-Hop Education Center cultivates an intergenerational, international Hip-Hop feminist movement that honors, empowers, and preserves the contributions and achievements of women and girls in Hip-Hop.
 It’s a one of its kind collective with the goal to not only document women’s achievements and contributions to Hip-Hop, but also to build a cannon of memorabilia and artifacts including leaflets, photographs, art, poetry, and music.
 The FBSD Collection will be enhanced with educational tools such as a multimedia timeline and curriculum.

 Meet The Fresh, Bold, and So Def Women’s In Hip-Hop